resourcium/resourcium.github.io/content/appendices/index.md

 \
 \
 With regards to open source materials and implementations, we have made use of many open source libraries built-in to Node and React.
 All those libraries are under the open source license and are free for editing.
-Our code uses these libraries.
+All images that we have used are either open source or made by us.
 To use some of the features, a license is required for example Microsoft Flow.
 The necessary licenses, subscriptions and costs will be detailed in the 'Manufacture Process and Deployment Costing'.
-\
-\
+Below are the libraries we have used with their respective licenses:
+- React library (useState and useEffect) -> Open Source (MIT)
+- ReactTwitchEmbedVideo -> Open Source (MIT)
+- QRCode -> Open Source (MIT)
+- SVG Icons on navigation bar + fontawesome library -> Open Source (MIT)
+- MS Bot Framework -> Open Source (MIT)

 The source code agreement that is the most logical is open source.
 Firstly, the aim of the application is to solve student engagement and wellbeing issues within a university environment which is not limited to just UCL.
 There is no data or packages on the system that prevent it from being shown freely.
 This means that other universities can download it, use it and distribute it to others.
 In our case our open source software will be free to be used.
 An appropriate sub category of open source this would fall under is the MIT license.
 This type of license is one of the most permissive licenses available.
 Copies of the software can be made but a copy of the MIT license and copright notice must be added to it.
 \